This dog can perform a wide range of exotic and acrobatic tricks that are not expected of a dog this size.

 This is a very good dog for children due to their indefatigable energy and playfulness.
 It can, however, grow to a larger size than expected.
 This can lead to unintentional injuries resulting from a mix of big, happy dogs and small, happy children trying to occupy the same space and time.

 Dogs Similar To Beagle Shepherds

-- Shollie – If you are looking for something larger, then a German Shepherd and Border Collie mix might be what you are interested in.
-This produces a much larger dog but comes with the caveat that it is not really suited to being an indoor dog at all.
+- Shollie – If you are looking for something larger, then a German shepherd and border collie mix might be good.
+This produces a much larger dog but comes with the caveat that it is not really an indoor dog at all.

-- German Shepherd Australian Shepherd mix – The Australian Shepherd and German Shepherd mix produces a very excellent dog that is again not really sized for indoor living but has more of the protective and herding instincts of its two shepherd parents.
-Losing the Beagle instinct for hunting and howling is not necessarily a bad trade-off unless you use your animal on the hunt.
+- German shepherd Australian shepherd mix – The Australian shepherd and German shepherd mix produces an excellent dog that is again not really the size for indoor living but has more of the protective and herding instincts of its two shepherd parents.
+Losing the beagle instinct for hunting and howling is not necessarily a bad trade-off unless you use your animal on the hunt.

 For the boys:

 For the girls:

 A Beagle Shepherd is a cross between the two recognized breeds of German Shepherd and Beagle.
 The dog is generally colored black or brown with red, white, liver, tan, or blue patches.
 They can be a solid color, two-color, or three-color dogs.
 So far as size is concerned, the breed can be anywhere from small Beagle size to large German Shepherd size.
 There are limited guarantees when it comes to the size of the hybrid, even if the parents are known.

 How big will a Beagle Shepherd mix get?

 A Beagle Shepherd can range anywhere from 20 to 90 pounds with an average size of about 55-60 pounds.
 They can be a very big, rather small, or medium-sized dog.